 David is back at the New York Times…and appearing on "CBS Sunday Morning” more than ever!

-David graduated summa cum laude from Yale in 1985 with distinction in music, and he spent ten years conducting and arranging Broadway musicals in New York.
-He has won a Loeb Award for journalism and an honorary doctorate in music.
-He has been profiled on “48 Hours” and “60 Minutes.”
+After graduating summa cum laude from Yale in 1985 with distinction in music, Pogue spent ten years conducting and arranging Broadway musicals in New York.
+He has won a Loeb Award for journalism, two Webby awards, and an honorary doctorate in music.
+He lives with his wife Nicki and their blended brood of five spectacular children in Connecticut and San Francisco.

 10 Top Time-Saving Tech Tipsted.com